spincharsi/NoxAI/README.md

 ## Disclaimer

-NoxAI is for **informational and demonstration purposes only**.
+Nexora is for **informational and demonstration purposes only**.
 It does not provide medical advice.
 Always consult a licensed healthcare professional before switching medications.
 Prices are estimates and may not reflect current market prices.